CSCfi/csc-user-guide/docs/cloud/pouta/images.md

 has `ubuntu` as the default username instead of `cloud-user`, since it was the first image type we started to provide directly from the upstream.

+### Ubuntu-20.04 LTS
+We will provide Ubuntu-20.04 LTS images which is the latest in Ubuntu image family for who do not want to use CentOS.
+Note that like Ubuntu-18.04, Ubuntu 20.04 also has `ubuntu` as the default username instead of `cloud-user`.
+This is the another image type we started to provide directly from the upstream after Ubuntu-18.04.

 ### Ubuntu-16.04 LTS
 If you for some reason need an older version of Ubuntu.